Self Hosting Update

 As promised here are the photos of my self hosting setup.
 I’m using some standard garage shelving as a rack stand in.
 This works pretty well as I don’t have any rack mount gear except the new switch:

-2 thoughts on “Self Hosting Update
+2 responses to “Self Hosting Update”

-1. Svein says:
+1. Svein Avatar

 I’d switch Kodi on the Pi3 for Plex on the server.
 This would let you use the Chromecast for all your local media.
 You can even set up Plex so you have access to everything on your phone/tablet/laptop no matter where you are… Then put the Pi3 to other tasks like RetroPie or a Pi-Hole or something else fun 🙂

-2. Well I already have Emby, so I could do that without installing Plex.
+Well I already have Emby, so I could do that without installing Plex.
 There is another story about the Chromecast which I’m going to write up as a post – suffice to say I’m way happier with OSMC/Kodi than the Chromecast.

 Leave a Reply